A Critical Issue Facing Health Professions Schools Today

 The Obstacles Deans Face

-We know Deans face increasing demands but have limited time and resources.
+Health professions school leaders face increasing expectations with limited time, faculty capacity, and resources.
 Common challenges include:

-• Faculty overload with too little time to teach comprehensive non-clinical competencies
+• Faculty overload with limited capacity to teach non-clinical competencies

-• Gaps in business, finance, legal, leadership, and wellness training
+• Gaps in business, finance, legal, leadership, and wellness education

 • Limited clinical rotation availability and growing residency competition